 Before you buy a timeshare or enter into an agreement with a termination company calculate the total cost including mortgage payments and expenses.
 Take travel costs into consideration, annual maintenance fees and taxes, closing costs, broker commissions and finance charges.
 Maintenance fees can rise at rates that equal or exceed inflation, so ask whether your plan has a fee cap.
 You must pay fees and taxes, regardless of whether you use the unit.

-To help evaluate the purchase, compare these costs with the cost of renting similar accommodations with similar amenities in the same location for the same time period.
+To help evaluate the purchase, compare these costs with the cost of renting similar accommodations with similar facilities in the same location for the same time period.
 If you find that buying a timeshare or vacation plan makes sense, comparison shopping is your next step.

 The Better Business Bureau are offering the following advice to U.S. timeshare owners: